-1) There is a weekly Cleaning Service to the premises.

-2) Refuse containers are stored on hard standing within the rear courtyard at a safe horizontal distance from the building.
+- 1) There is a weekly Cleaning Service to the premises. - 2) Refuse containers are stored on hard standing at the front of the building.
+An email has been sent to the housing manager advising bins to be stored in a more suitable location away from the building against.

-- 3) Refuse containers are emptied at regular intervals. - 4) 'Out of Hours' service is in place to remove bulk items.
+- 3) Any waste containers are emptied at regular intervals. - 4) 'Out of Hours' service in place to remove bulk items.